Ramona Young: Career

 One of Young's first credited roles was an appearance in a 2014 episode of the short-lived ABC sitcom Super Fun Night.
 In 2015, she wrote, produced, and starred in a short film, titled Reflections.
 She also directed and did various other production duties on another short film, Live Exit Here, for which she additionally starred in, wrote, and produced.

 In 2016, Young began portraying Kaya, an Inuk woman, during the third season of Syfy's Z Nation, later becoming a main cast member.
 She originally auditioned for the role of Sun Mei.
 That same year, Young was cast in another recurring role as Allison, a lesbian teenager, on the second season of ABC's The Real O'Neals.

 In January 2017, Young joined the cast of FXX's Man Seeking Woman in a recurring capacity as Robin for the third season.
 The following month, Young was featured in the Netflix series Santa Clarita Diet, playing an eponymous deadpan store clerk in all three seasons.
 In 2017, she was also cast as a series regular in the Fox comedy pilot Thin Ice.
 The project was later passed on.

 Young portrayed Angelica in the 2018 comedy film Blockers.
 In July 2018, it was announced that Young had joined the main cast of The CW's Arrowverse series Legends of Tomorrow as Mona Wu (previously named Alaska Yu) for the show's fourth season.

 In 2020, it was revealed that Young had joined the cast of Mindy Kaling's Netflix series Never Have I Ever.

 In 2025, Young voiced Dr. Annabelle in Super Duper Bunny League.

 Personal life

-Young is a first-generation Chinese American.
+Young is a Second-generation Chinese American.
 She speaks Mandarin and Cantonese fluently and can understand a few less widely known dialects because of her grandmother.
 Young has been doing martial arts since about the age of four.
 She specifically practices Brazilian jiu-jitsu.
+On April 19, 2026, Young announced she was engaged.